ksoze84/useStateHandler/README.md

 KeyPoints:
 * Keep the React paradigm.
 If you are familiar with class components, you will be familiar with this as well.
 * Work with classes.
+* Can persist the state if you want:
   * Maintain a unique instance of the handler class on memory accross your application.
   * Share the state and the methods to update it between components.
 * You write the class, the hook manages the rest.
 * Heavy functions are not instantiated in every render.
 Minimize overhead by avoiding useCallback, useReducer, useMemo, and dependency arrays.
 * Helps to separate logic from render.
 * Minimal and simple code.
-Small footprint and low impact in React's cycles.
+Small footprint and low impact in React's cycles. ( < 5kB minified ).

 This is not a hook meant to replace useState, but rather to be used alongside another hooks, like useState, but mostly with useEffect to control the handler when components mount/unmount.